 5 Things You ABSOLUTELY Need To Know About Your Body

 Most of us first learn about our bodies in Health Ed.
 The only problem is when you’re fifteen, your number one priority in class is probably your crush or the usual teenage dramz, not the impact of estrogen.
 Either that or you’re a little too overwhelmed or even embarrassed (which btw is totally normal) by the changes that are already occurring to really understand what’s going on.
 But learning about how your body works is so important.
 It’s never too late to learn, right?
-Here’re five things all women should know about their body.
+Here’re five things you should know about your body.
 Knowledge is power, after all.
 So get ready to be empowered!

 1. The Impact Of Your Period

 Your first period is a big deal.
 Period.
-But then again so is the second, the 16th and the 100th.
+But then again, so is the second, the 16th and the 100th.
 Your cycle is constantly changing and can be affected by so many things, including your weight, fatigue levels, exercise, your age, and contraception.
 So, knowing how to deal with your period and, of course, the numerous side effects, is essential.
 But it’s not just your period; you should really be aware of how your hormones affect your body, at every point of the cycle.

 Dr. Rebecca Booth, board-certified OBGYN explains, “Each day of the menstrual cycle is a reflection of the different levels of the ‘big three’ hormones: estrogen, progesterone, and testosterone.
 Not only are we designed to have these levels fluctuate, but their relationship varies each day as well, influencing how we look and feel.”
 To find out more about how your hormones affect basically your entire life, read this post.